 - Add the flour mixture.
 Use a spatula to add the flour mixture to the eggs.
 Then fold in the reserved flour-almond mix to the dough.

 - Shape the biscotti dough.
 Place the dough on a flat surface and divide it into 5 equal parts.
-Shape them into tall log shapes with high sides (they will spread a lot while baking).
+Then mold them into tall logs.

 - Bake.
 Place the logs on a parchment-lined baking sheet and bake for 30 minutes at 340 degrees Fahrenheit.